 Veterans’ Disability Benefits Documentation

-- Current diagnosed condition
+- A currently diagnosed condition

 Veterans typically need to provide: